 Baton Rouge, LA Education Statistics

-Tips for Renting in Baton Rouge
+Tips for renting in Baton Rouge, LA

 Landlord-tenant laws can vary from county to county.
 There are no laws as to a maximum or minimum security deposit, though one-month rent is the norm.
 Regulations change frequently.
 Your deposit is supposed to be returned within a month.
 However, if the landlord violates this provision, you must prove you attempted to have it returned within a reasonable amount of time.
 Evictions by State Law can occur typically within five days after the lease ends, but the lease can specify a different period.